pittar-demos/openshift-networking-demo/README.md

 First, let's fix the database connection.

 `NetworkPolicy` objects are additive, so there is no reason to remove or edit the existing *deny all* policy.
 Instead, we will add another `NetworkPolicy` object that will allow the minimum amount of traffic required.
-In this case, the only traffice we want into this project is:
+In this case, the only traffic we want into this project is:
 * Only allow access from the *networkdemo-petclinic* project (it has a label on the namespace of `app: petclinic`), and
 * Only on port 3306 (MySQL), and
 * Only to the pod with the `name=petclinicdb` label (MySQL)